 WSC allowed me to acquire a more global and adaptive outlook, and really helped me with essential skills in school like my revision habits and writing & speaking skills.

 The New York Times – Asia Pacific Writing Competition

 “As a former editor in our school paper for junior high, my list of passions have always included creative writing and journalism.
 Writing will always be an indelible passion of mine, and would be essential to paint the picture that is me.
 During my time in IB, I’ve had to write countless essays across the academe, but most notably for my Literature class and for my IAs or individual research papers for each subject.”

 Origin: A Family of Education Enthusiasts and Business Practitioners

 A student’s academic excellence is either innate or developed.
-For the case of Alzona, it could be both.
-Coming from a family of educators and business practitioners, no wonder that he possesses a love for learning and laudable leadership skills.
+For Alzona, it could be both.
+Coming from a family of educators and business practitioners, no wonder that he possesses an innate love for learning and laudable leadership skills.
 Miguel shares an elite academic recognition with some of his relatives – Encarnacion Alzona, the First Filipino Woman to have a PhD degree and Augusto Alzona, the Father of Manila Science High School.
 Miguel is born to Mr. Michael Alzona and Mrs. Tala Martin Alzona and has two brothers who are also achievers, Mikhail Astin and Mishael Lorenzo Alzona.
 A silent worker, as most of his teachers and classmates say, Alzona quietly endeavoured a unique path that worked him towards the peak of his academic career given the brilliant family he was born into, his inspiration.